-Get a cohesive picture of what the flow of your work is looking to be using the Full Document Preview feature, directly accessible from the toolbar, or using the keyboard shortcuts
+Get a cohesive picture of how the flow of your work is turning out to look, using the Live Document Preview feature, directly accessible from the toolbar, or using the keyboard shortcuts

 It's great for letting you peruse the entire document created by your mind map, checking through your work and examining it once through.

-You can get a wordcount of the entire WriteMap in by selecting the info button option from the toolbar, where other useful info is also displayed.
+You can get a wordcount of the entire WriteMap in by selecting the info button option from the toolbar, where other useful information is also displayed.